budermike/neural-ode-galaxy-gen/01_foundations/README.md

 2. UNet architecture: Skip connections add independent Jacobian contributions (additive), while the main encoder–decoder path compounds γ-scaling multiplicatively through the chain rule — amplifying the effect across depth.
 3. Hutchinson trace estimator variance: The stochastic trace estimate introduces noise that the optimizer can exploit, pushing estimates further negative.

-Next step: Strip back to a simpler architecture close to the original FFJORD paper — a single CNF without skip connections, with time t concatenated as an additional input channel.
+Stripped back to a simpler architecture close to the original FFJORD paper — a single CNF without skip connections, with time t concatenated as an additional input channel.
+(Helped for the first few Epochs, but still trace cheating after epoch 8)
+Next Step: RNODE Regularization Implementation to get a well behaved trace through frobenius norm regularization on jacobian

 ### Implementation findings